The best hotels in Nadi

 The real drawcard is getting offshore.
 South Sea Cruises from Port Denarau runs to Cloud 9 floating bar and South Sea Island for around $130-180 FJD return.
 If you want to properly island-hop the Yasawas or Mamanucas, book the Yasawa Flyer ferry. day passes start around $199 FJD and it stops at 16 islands.

-Nadi's best neighborhoods
+Nadi's best hotel regions

 Prioritize Denarau Island or Wailoaloa Beach if you want actual beach access.
 The airport strip through Namaka and Martintar is convenient for transit, but don't base a real holiday there.